bitrise-io/devcenter/_articles/reviews/meta-field.md

            env_var_background_color: "red"
          }
        }
 * You can see `meta` in action on [bitrise.io](https://www.bitrise.io/) as well.
-For example, when you select a different stack for your workflow than the default Stack.
+For example, when you select a different stack for your workflow than the default stack.
 Just click Workflow Editor on the UI and pick another stack type for your workflow/s in the `Stacks` tab.
 This way you can test (only in the UI) how your workflow runs in the new Stack.

 ![](/img/stack-os.png)